Introducing an interface between WHIZARD and FeynRules: Implementing new models in Whizard using FeynRules

 \subsection{Usage}

-\paragraph*{\bf Installation and basic usage:} From version 1.6.0 onward, the interface will be included into the official {\sc FeynRules} distribution.
+\paragraph{{\bf Installation and basic usage:}} From version 1.6.0 onward, the interface is included into the official {\sc FeynRules} distribution.
 In addition, the latest version can be downloaded from the {\sc Whizard} homepage on {\sc HepForge}.
-An installer is included which installs the interface into an existing {\sc FeynRules} installation (this also allows to use the program with {\sc FeynRules} 1.4.x where it is not part of the package).
+An installer is included which installs the interface into an existing {\sc FeynRules} installation (this allows to use the program with {\sc FeynRules} 1.4.x where it is not part of the package).

 Once installed, the interface can be called and used in the same way as the other interfaces described in Ref.\ \cite{Christensen:2008py}.
 For example, once the {\sc FeynRules} environment has been initialized and a model has been loaded, the command \begin{quotation}\texttt{ WriteWOOutput[L] }\end{quotation} will call \texttt{FeynmanRules} to extract the Feynman rules from the Lagrangian \texttt{L}, translate them together with the model data and finally write the files necessary for using the model with {\sc Whizard} to an output directory (the name of which is inferred from the model name by default).
 Options can be added for further control over the translation process (see \appref{app:interface-options}).
-Instead of using a Lagrangian, it is also possible to call the interface on a vertex list, \emph{e.g.}, the following command \begin{quotation}\texttt{ WriteWOOutput[Input -> list] }\end{quotation} will directly translate the vertex list \texttt{list}.
+Instead of using a Lagrangian, it is also possible to call the interface on a vertex list.
+For example, the following command \begin{quotation}\texttt{ WriteWOOutput[Input -> list] }\end{quotation} will directly translate the vertex list \texttt{list}.
 Note that this vertex list must be given in flavor-expanded form in order for the interface to process it correctly.

-The interface also supports the command \texttt{WriteWOExtParams} described in Ref.\ \cite{Christensen:2008py} for the other interfaces.
+The interface also supports the \texttt{WriteWOExtParams} command described in Ref.\ \cite{Christensen:2008py} for the other interfaces.
 Issuing \begin{quotation}\texttt{ WriteWOExtParams[filename] }\end{quotation} will write a list of all the external parameters to \texttt{filename}.
 The format of the output depends on the {\sc Whizard} version it is targeted at: for 1.9x, it is a {\sc Fortran} namelist suitable for use in \texttt{whizard.in}, while a {\sc Sindarin} script is generated for 2.x.
 The target version is selected with the option \texttt{WOWhizardVersion} (which is the only option accepted by the command).

 During execution, the interface will print out a series of messages.
 It is highly advised to carefully read through this output as it not only summarizes the settings and the location of the output files, but also contains information on any skipped vertices or potential incompatibilities of the model with {\sc Whizard}.\\